pdobb/object_inspector/README.md

-# ObjectInspector
+# Object Inspector

 [![Gem Version](https://badge.fury.io/rb/object_inspector.svg)](https://badge.fury.io/rb/object_inspector)
 [![Maintainability](https://api.codeclimate.com/v1/badges/34e821263d9e0c33d536/maintainability)](https://codeclimate.com/github/pdobb/object_inspector/maintainability)

-ObjectInspector takes Object#inspect to the next level.
+Object Inspector takes Object#inspect to the next level.
 Specify any combination of identification attributes, flags, issues, info, and/or a name along with an optional, self-definable scope option to represent objects.
 Great for the console, logging, etc.

 Why?
 Because object inspection code should be uniform, easy to build, and its output should be easy to read!